linlwill/project/README.md

 Thus, the work that must be done to generate object strings is:
 -Obtain the hex of the operator (DONE)
--Obtain the flag bits nixe based on text
+-Obtain the flag bits nixe based on text (DONE) -Obtain p, b, and address based on flag bits, value of operator, current location, and state of Base.
+(DONE)

--Obtain p, b, and address based on flag bits, value of operator, current location, and state of Base.
+Well that was fun.
+Now that the flag bits can be obtained, we can work on obtaining the object code itself.
+FBbp() can be used to turn want into need; it returns bp but we don't *have* to use it.
+However, it does need to know what we want... in the form of a number.
+Labels will be handled by LabelTable, a SymbolTable.
+SymbolTables use [label] to return a number.
+When we see that we're dealing with a label, we can make an int, grab the label's value, and run it through FBpe.
+Now we have an integer that can be turned into a Hex() and added to a string of object code.